nodeontrain/nodeontrain.xyz/tuts/showing_all_users.md

 permalink: /tuts/showing_all_users/
 ---

-In this section, we’ll add the index action, which is designed to display all the users instead of just one.
-Along the way, we’ll learn how to seed the database with sample users and how to paginate the user output so that the index page can scale up to display a potentially large number of users.
-In ["Deleting users" Section](https://nodeontrain.xyz/tuts/deleting_users/), we’ll add an administrative interface to the users index so that users can also be destroyed.
+In this section, we'll add the index action, which is designed to display all the users instead of just one.
+Along the way, we'll learn how to seed the database with sample users and how to paginate the user output so that the index page can scale up to display a potentially large number of users.
+In ["Deleting users" Section](https://nodeontrain.xyz/tuts/deleting_users/), we'll add an administrative interface to the users index so that users can also be destroyed.

 ### Users index

-To get started with the users index, we’ll first implement a security model.
-Although we’ll keep individual user `show` pages visible to all site visitors, the user `index` will be restricted to logged-in users so that there’s a limit to how much unregistered users can see by default.
+To get started with the users index, we'll first implement a security model.
+Although we'll keep individual user `show` pages visible to all site visitors, the user `index` will be restricted to logged-in users so that there's a limit to how much unregistered users can see by default.

-To protect the `index` page from unauthorized access, we’ll first add a short test to verify that the `index` action is redirected properly.
+To protect the `index` page from unauthorized access, we'll first add a short test to verify that the `index` action is redirected properly.

 `public/test/e2e_test/controllers/users_controller_test.js`